atctwo/rebind.js/readme.md

 ## Registering Callbacks to Actions

 When an action "occurs" due to any input bound to the action, each callback registered to the action will be called.
 To register a callback, use the `rebind.on()` method.
-You can register any number of callbacks to one action (although you can't unregister them yet).
+You can register any number of callbacks to one action (although you can't unregister them yet, except when setting an [expiry](#expiry)).
 Make sure the action parameter is the same string used to bind inputs to the action.

 ```js
 rebind.on("move-left", (input_type, key_action, event) => {